dawit3228/Ethiopa-text-to-speech/README.md

 If successful, this will generate a scale_stats.npy file under /path/to/your/project/scale_stats.npy.
 Be sure that the path in the audio.stats_path setting of your config.json file matches this path. raining the Model.

-It's now time for the moment of truth -- it's time to start training your model!
+It's now time for the moment of truth -- it's time to start training your model!.

 <b>Only if you have GPU </b>

  ```bash